Herbs and Brain Function

 - Protect nerve cells by acting as antioxidants preventing their damage by free radicals that harm cells and their DNA.
 Antioxidants are also proven cancer fighters.

-- Recharge neurotransmitters serotonin, dopamine and norepinephrine which regulate feelings, thoughts and memories.
+- Recharge neurotransmitters serotonin, dopamine, and norepinephrine which regulate feelings, thoughts, and memories.

 Beneficial herbs are too numerous to all mention and continued research is finding more herbs and more beneficial properties every year.
 Here are some of the most common herbs that boost brain function.

-- Gotu Kola - Counteracts anxiety and tension, and induces clarity in thought processes.
-It is used in treatment of insomnia.
+- Gotu Kola – Counteracts anxiety and tension, and induces clarity in thought processes.
+It is used in the treatment of insomnia.
 Aside from the brain, Gotu Kola also has beneficial properties in treating skin ailments and circulatory disorders.

 - Skullcap – Superb nourishment for the brain and acts as an efficient antidepressant.

-- Rose Hips - Has been found to be very useful with children in management of Attention Deficit Disorder.
+- Rose Hips – Has been found to be very useful with children in the management of Attention Deficit Disorder.